 Before the event:

-- Complete the Student Travel Fund Application Form which is available here or in the Student Services Office.
-Submit completed application form to Student Services (280 Simon Hall).
+1. Complete the Student Travel Fund Application Form which is available below or in the Student Services Office.
+Submit the completed application form to Student Services (280 Simon Hall) or email to Kristin Haas.
+Attach information about the event (i.e. a brochure or flyer) and a summary of your budget and the total cost of attending the event.

 After the Event:

-- Complete the BHSA/Student Services/Alumni Fund Reimbursement Request Form.
+- Complete the Student Services Reimbursement Request Form.
 Submit to Student Services within seven days of attending the conference.
 You must include the following with your reimbursement request form:

 - Attach itemized receipts that verify payment.
 The receipt must list the individual cost and items purchased.